SAP-samples/smart-co2nverter-ai/documentation/03-application/01-application-architecture.md

 - gpt deployment on azure for enterprise

-## Connect Earth
+## **Connect Earth**

-- api to get co2 factors, challenges, suggestions and equivalencies
+Connect Earth provides an API called [Connect Insights API (Transaction Emissions)](https://docs.connect.earth/?id=-nbsp-connect-insights-transaction-emissions) which is our recommendation to calculate CO2 footprints including personal habits, providing Challenges and Suggestions to reduce ones footprint and also delivering Equivalencies to throw more light on the personal CO2 footprint.